 Judge Sid Harle shot down the defense’s motion days after officials with DA Joe Gonzales’ office argued it failed to demonstrate a conflict of interest and its basis for being filed in the first place was “pure fiction.”

-Attorneys for Barrientes Vela had argued that alleged comments made this summer by Gonzales’ one-time political consultant, Robert Vargas III, prevented the one-time constable from having her due process rights to a fair trial.
+Attorneys for Barrientes Vela had argued that alleged comments made this summer by Gonzales’ one-time political consultant, Robert Vargas III, prevented the former constable from having her due process rights to a fair trial.

 Harle, who oversaw the evidentiary hearing tied to the motion in early August, disagreed.